gsiems/learn/postgresql/popularity.md

 According to [db-engines.com](https://db-engines.com/en/ranking),
-PostgreSQL is the 4th most popular database behind Oracle, MySQL, and Mycrosoft SQL Server.
+PostgreSQL is the 4th most popular database behind Oracle, MySQL, and Microsoft SQL Server.
 However, looking at their data, PostgreSQL is consistently (and reasonably rapidly) gaining ground while the top three are slowly losing ground.
 If the trend lines are an accurate indication, and the current trend continues, then it isn't unreasonable